 It might be tempting to forgo the whole contract idea.
 Let’s face it; no one likes being “locked in” to a contract.
 If your unit always functions perfectly and you keep up with regular maintenance like clockwork then you may not need a maintenance contract.

-But for the other 99%, a maintenance contract makes a lot of sense.
-It’s insurance, if you will, that allows you to enjoy energy efficiency, system longevity and peace of mind, knowing that discounted priority service is a phone call away if a repair is needed.
+But in most cases, a maintenance contract makes a lot of sense.
+It’s like having insurance, so to speak, that allows you to enjoy energy efficiency, system longevity and peace of mind, knowing that discounted priority service is a phone call away if your AC needs repair.

 Would you like to learn more about our AC Maintenance Contract?